FREQUENTLY ASKED QUESTIONS

 Los Angeles: The Lee Strasberg Theatre & Film Institute Los Angeles Campus has four available scholarships.
 Scholarships are both need and merit-based.
 Three scholarships are for new students and one is for current students.
 Find out more about our Los Angeles scholarships.

-A: Yes.
-The Los Angeles Campus offers an Associate in Occupational Studies in Acting (Method Acting) Degree.
+Yes.
+The Los Angeles Campus offers an Associate in Occupational Studies in Acting Degree.
 Enrollment in the Two-Year Degree Program begins each Fall Term.
-This is the only place to obtain a degree in Lee Strasberg’s Method Acting Technique available in the world.
+This is the only place in the world to obtain a degree in Lee Strasberg’s Method Acting Technique.

-A: The Conservatory is a Certificate program, while the Associate of Occupational Studies (AOS) is a Degree program.
-The AOS Degree Program was designed from the Two-Year Conservatory curriculum but features more class hours, production elements (theatre & film) and explores the technical sides of production as well.
+The Conservatory is a Certificate program, while the Associate of Occupational Studies (AOS) is a Degree program.
+The AOS Degree Program was designed from the Two-Year Conservatory curriculum but features more class hours, theatre and film productions, and explores the technical sides of production, as well.

 Los Angeles: Class audits are highly encouraged for prospective students.
 Most Method Acting classes are available for a free audit and can be scheduled by contacting the Los Angeles Front Desk.

-New York: Open House events are held every 8 weeks, which include free mini-workshops in Method Acting, Movement and Improvisation, and a Q&A with teachers and admissions staff.
+New York: Open House events are held every 8 weeks, which include free sample classes in Method Acting, Movement, and Improvisation taught by LSTFI faculty, as well as a Q&A with the admissions staff.
 You may request an Information Appointment to visit the school if you cannot attend an Open House event.
 No class audits are available at the New York Campus.

 New York Campus: